guesstaccount/guesst-jekyll-website2/listen.md

 - scarcity mindsets that reinforce toxic competitive zero sum ideologies wherein artists are pitted against eachother fighting for scraps while the leadership of monopolistic corporations take the lionshare of revenue generated from the art.
 {: .carrotList}

+i believe that the artists, employees, and listeners define the music industry: together, we can build a culture that we want to see. all that is necessary is to divest in capitalistic structures, support radical new approaches, and above all, help one another without promise of compensation, because its the right thing to do.